lewagon/dotfiles/01-Ruby/01-Programming-basics/05-Stupid-coaching/README.md

 If you're getting stuck in an **infinite loop**, just hit `Ctrl` + `C`!
 It will kill the process.

+⚠️ For this exercise you're not finished when rake is 100% green!
+You need to make sure that you can actually ask questions to your coach by running ruby lib/interface.rb 😉

 ## Key learning points

 - What's the usual flow of a program?